databendlabs/databend-docs/docs/en/guides/56-security/access-control/03-ownership.md

 u1> CREATE TABLE db.t(id INT);
 u1> INSERT INTO db.t VALUES(1);
 u1> SELECT * FROM db.t;
-u1> SELECT * FROM db.t_old_exists; -- Fails because the owner of this table is not role1
+u1> SELECT * FROM db.t_old_exists; -- Failed because the owner of this table is not role1
 ```